Seth Landau

 Seth Landau is an actor/writer/director and former newspaper reporter for The Arizona Republic and New Times.
-Landau is known for two independent films, Take Out and "A.P.U.: Art, Pot and Underwear".
-The latter was termed by Film Threat as "a look at Hollywood you're not likely to find anywhere else".
+Landau is known for two independent films, Take Out and A.P.U.: Art, Pot and Underwear.
 The former, "Take Out", was the target of a locally publicized dispute regarding Sean Baker and Shih-Ching Tsou's film of the same name.
 Landau also directed the 2008 horror film Bryan Loves You.

+Landau was born in Fresh Meadows, Queens, New York.
+In 1988, he moved with his mother to Arizona after his parents divorced.
+In 2000, he worked as a reporter in Houston, Texas.